 Data modeling is a technique of organizing data in a logical pattern that allows for the efficient storage, retrieval, and manipulation of data within a data warehouse.

 The design and construction of the logical structure of data in a database includes tables, columns, and relationships between the data.
 There are several different data modeling approaches, each with its own set of advantages and disadvantages.
 It is worth noting that these methodologies are not mutually exclusive, and each project may use multiple variations of approaches.
-The choice of which to use depends on the specific requirements and constraints of the organization.
-Some of the most common data modeling approaches include:

 Conceptual data modeling: focuses on identifying the main entities and relationships within a system, and is used to create high-level views of the data.

-Logical data modeling: focuses on creating detailed representations of the data structures and relationships, regardless of the choice of technologies or database management systems.
+Semantic / logical data modeling: focuses on creating detailed representations of the data structures and relationships, regardless of the choice of technologies or database management systems.

 Physical data modeling: focuses on creating detailed representations of the data structures and relationships, while taking into account the specific technologies and database management systems that will be used to implement the model.